i99dash docs

 7. Submit the manifest with the bundle id to the catalog.

 --dry-run runs 1–4 and stops.
-Useful for CI smoke checks before you have an API key provisioned.
+Useful for CI smoke checks before you have an SSH key registered (or a token in I99DASH_TOKEN).

 Tracks: production vs beta